theCuriousJi/Cliquely/notes.md

 To Dos:

 1) makes sure images appear and delete when links are posted.
-2) check remove post on the filtered feedr
+2) check remove post on the filtered feed
+3) add comments

 Questions:
 1) On my GroupFilter on the home page, I have a listener on add events, after which I add subviews, and one on a sync, after which I render.  while the collection fetches, are add events being triggered.

+Pickup tomorrow

+Working on Like button
+  -currently have it so that a like button is added as the post is added and the user holds information about each like

+bugs
+On all groups page, if you are a member of a group, you cant leave and rejoin the group on the same page

+1)add filters prop to collections collection
+filters: {groupId: [],}

+2) fetchFiltered method in collection
+  -call this.fetch({data: this.filters})

+inside controller, params will include filters based on filters, build up a bunch of where conditions